MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-sample-data.md

 ## View data stream details

-1. On the **Review and create** page, if you select **Open eventstream**, the wizard opens the eventstream that it created for you with the selected Confluent Cloud Kafka source.
+1. On the **Review and create** page, if you select **Open eventstream**, the wizard opens the eventstream that it created for you with the selected sample data source.
 To close the wizard, select **Close** at the bottom of the page.

     :::image type="content" source="./media/add-source-sample-data/review-create-success.png" alt-text="Screenshot that shows the Review and create page with links to open eventstream and close the wizard. ":::
 1. In Real-Time hub, switch to the **Data streams** tab of Real-Time hub.
 Refresh the page.
 You should see the data stream created for you.
 For detailed steps, see [View details of data streams in Fabric Real-Time hub](view-data-stream-details.md).